joeglDev/redux-tutorial/README.md

 `src/components/Birds.tsx`

 Like with context, every child component will be able to access the store without any additional props.
 To access items in your Redux store, use a Hook called useSelector from the react-redux package.
 The useSelector Hook takes a selector function as an argument.
 The selector function will receive the state of your store as an argument that you will use to return the field you want:

+## 5. Modifying a state

+``src/app/features/slice``

+Reducers are functions that will determine how a state should change based on actions.
+The actions don’t make changes themselves; the reducers will take the state and make changes based on actions.

+A reducer receives two arguments: the current state and the action.
+The current state refers to the state for a particular section of the store.
+Generally, the name of the reducer will match with a field in the store